 What is a Hybrid Cloud Strategy?

-The best configuration for your organization’s data requirements is considered when planning and constructing a mixed storage environment using both local and off-site resources.
+When planning and constructing a mixed storage environment using both local and off-site resources, the best configuration for your organization’s data requirements is considered.
 Hybrid cloud environments are complicated and intricate, even though it might go without saying.

 To provide a genuine hybrid experience, you and your team or CSPs must coordinate storage, access, computing, and resources across cloud environments.
 The benefits of these environments stem from how well they can function together.

-Due to the growing popularity of hybrid clouds for HPC applications, numerous businesses and their CSP partners are developing hybrid cloud strategies to help them make the most of their modern data architecture.
+Due to the growing popularity of hybrid clouds for HPC applications, numerous businesses, and their CSP partners are developing hybrid cloud strategies to help them maximize their modern data architecture.

 Describe the hybrid cloud strategy.
-It is a strategic approach to your cloud environment that aids in deciding what data goes where, what resources may be accessed through which channels, and how information and resources will be automated and prioritized.
+It is a strategic approach to your cloud environment that helps you decide what data goes where, what resources may be accessed through which channels, and how information and resources will be automated and prioritized.

 However, a hybrid cloud strategy can span a variety of components of your hybrid architecture, including:

-1) Storage: High-performance access, seamless filesystems, and databases across multiple cloud instances are priorities here, and deciding which should save data on private vs. public cloud infrastructure.
+1) Storage: High-performance access, seamless filesystems, and databases across multiple cloud instances are priorities, and deciding which should save data on private vs. public cloud infrastructure.

 2) Performance: Here, the focus is on best practices for maximizing cloud computing infrastructure across essential cloud resources for particular applications and workload optimization.

-3) Security: This area includes maintaining compliance as data moves from private to public environments and managing data-at-rest and data-in-transit security at all points of use.
+3) Security: This includes maintaining compliance as data moves from private to public environments and managing data-at-rest and data-in-transit security at all use points.

 4) Operations: Managing applications and infrastructure locations are necessary here (on-prem, public, etc.)